HarunTeper/ros2-end-to-end-distributed/README.md

 After the script finished, the results are shown in the terminal.

-From our experience, running the optimization requires less than one minute of computation.
+From our experience, running the optimization requires less than ten seconds.

 ### File Structure

     ros2-end-to-end-distributed
-    ├──
+    ├── system_configurations
-    │
+    │   └── indy.yaml
+    ├── buffer.py
+    ├── callback.py
+    ├── executor.py
+    ├── main.py
+    ├── node.py
+    ├── optimization.py
+    ├── publisher.py
+    ├── README.md
+    ├── subscription.py
+    ├── system.py
-    └──
+    └── timer.py

-### Overview of the corresponding functions and algorithms
+### Overview of functions and lemmas

-The file optimization.py corresponds to the optimization implementation and it includes comments that reference to the corresponding lemmas of the paper.
+The file optimization.py corresponds to the optimization implementation and it includes comments that reference to the corresponding lemmas of the paper in Lines 321-374

 ### System and run time details